liferay/liferay-docs/develop/tutorials/articles/290-modularity-and-osgi/01-the-benefits-of-modularity.markdown

 module, you work on a small set of classes to define and implement the module's function.
 Keeping scope small facilitates writing high quality, elegant code.
 The more cohesive the code, the easier it is to test, debug, and maintain.
-Modules can be combined to provide a new function, indistinguishable from each module's function.
+Modules can be combined to provide a new function, distinguishable from each module's function.

 ### Encapsulation [](id=encapsulation)